postcss/postcss-url/README.md

 #### `assetsPath: "the destination where postcss-url is going to copy the assets"`

-It's a required option to work with `copy` method
+If you specify an assetsPath the assets files would be copy in that destination

-#### `useHash: "If is set in true the copy method is going to rename the files to a hash name"`
+#### `useHash: "If is set in true the copy method is going to rename the path of the files by a hash name"`

 By default is set in false but you can change that